-During 2006, 2.2% of the traffic fatalities were alcohol-related.
-Anecdotal information suggests that this figure is higher; however, the law does not require an officer to test every driver that is involved in crash unless reasonable suspicion can be justified.
+During 2007, there were no alcohol-related traffic fatalities.
+However, the law does not require an officer to test every driver that is involved in crash unless reasonable suspicion can be justified.
 To combat the problem of driving under the influence, the Police Department has stepped up enforcement efforts through sobriety checkpoints that are aimed at removing drunk drivers from our roadways.
-During these initiatives we used the national slogan and logo "You Drink and Dive, You Lose".
+During these initiatives we used the national slogan and logo "Drunk Driving.
+Over the Limit Under Arrest"

-To compliment the enforcement efforts, the Office of Highway Safety partnered with the Virgin Islands National Guard Counter Drug program and the Police Department Crime Prevention Bureau, to conduct community outreach programs.
-Numerous programs were done throughout the territory at various events, featuring the use of the Fatal Vision Goggles to simulate the feelings of being drunk and the effects it has on one's ability to coordinate normal activities, such as walking forward

-Other enhancement activities include a block of instruction in the Police Department's Drug Assistance

-Reduction Education program in the elementary and high school curriculum.
-The students were taught the effects, dangers and consequences of driving under the influence of alcohol.
-It was our intention to provide funding in 2005 to the Division of Mental Health, Alcoholism and Drug Dependency to conduct twelve-week behavior modification trainings for DUI offenders.
+To compliment the enforcement efforts, the Office of Highway Safety continues to partner with the Virgin Islands National Guard Counter Drug program and the Police Department Crime Prevention Bureau, to conduct community outreach programs.
+Numerous programs were done throughout the territory at various events, featuring the use of the Fatal Vision Goggles to simulate the feelings of being drunk and the effects it has on one's ability to coordinate normal activities is chastivation forward.
+Other enhancement activities include a block of instruction in the Police Department's Drug Assistance Reduction Education program in the elementary and high school curriculum.
+The students are taught the effects, dangers and consequences of driving under the influence of alcohol.
+It was our intention to provide funding in 2008 to the Division of Mental Health.
+Alcoholism and Drug Dependency to conduct twelve-week behavior modification trainings for DUT offenders.
 These trainings are a part of the sentencing in order for an offender to have their driving privileges restored.
-We will ensure that this area is funded in 2007, as it is a critical element in sentencing and has been proven to be a contributing factor in the reduction of DUI incidences.
+We will ensure that this area is funded in 2008, as it is a critical element in sentencing and has been proven to be a contributing factor in the reduction of DUT incidences.